 I've set up an email distribution list for the course.
 In general, I'll try to mention everything important (whether substantive or procedural) in class.
-But at times, I may use the email distribution list to send you information that you will be responsible for having or acting on, so it is your responsibility to make sure that you read mail that I send to this list, by checking the email account that goes with the email address that you have on record with KU.
+But at times, I may use the email distribution list to send you information that you will be responsible for having or acting on, so it is your responsibility to make sure that you read mail that I send to this list.
+You can do this by making sure that you (1) check the email account that goes with the email address that you have on record with KU and (2) are registered for the course (because this list is updated every night to reflect current enrollment, taking account of drops and adds).

-I've set up the list so that not only I, but also you, can send messages to it, which you will need to do in order to complete certain requirements of the course.
+I've set up the list so that not only I, but also you, can send messages to it.
 Here is its address:

-phil666{63688}sp17@ku.edu
+phil666{28507}fa19@ku.edu

 Note that sending a message to this address is not sufficient for KU's distribution-list service to send that message to everyone on the distribution list.
 The message must also come from an approved account or, at least, an approved "From:" address.
 This could be relevant if you send the message from an email account other than the one you have in KU's Outlook system.
-For more information about this issue, see section 1 of the following web page: http://technology.ku.edu/how-use-ku-group-lists-distribute-email.
+For more information about this issue, see the following web page: http://technology.ku.edu/how-use-ku-group-lists-distribute-email.